-Interestingly, and I hadn't even thought to explain this.
-We've had several people ask what cam stands for doesn't stand for anything, because it's Canada as in Kevin Paul, it just means in in East centric curve.
-So it's just a word.
-That means the fact that yeah, it does not stand for anything.
-Somebody has asked Kathy has asked whether horse riding comes into the category of overloading this joint we saw I see a lot of horse riders, actually.
-So I guess it depends on your underlying anatomy, and how your Yeah, how you're sitting, but we tend to see a lot of ladies, especially who are horse riding, and they often have pain over there, sort of TfL muscle.
+Interestingly, and I hadn't even thought to explain this, we've had several people ask what cam stands for.
+It doesn't stand for anything, does it?
+It's cam, as in cam and pawl, it just means in in eccentric curve.
+So it's just a word that means that.

+Exactly yeah, it does not stand for anything.

+Somebody has asked, Kathy has, asked whether horse riding comes into the category of overloading this joint?

+I see a lot of horse riders, actually.
+So I guess it depends on your underlying anatomy, and how you're sitting, but we tend to see a lot of ladies, especially who are horse riding, and they often have pain over their sort of TFL muscle.
 But yes, if you've got underlying anatomy, and you're struggling to get into that position, that could potentially encourage you to develop symptoms.
-So I wouldn't say it would naturally, you know, be a reason why you would develop it.
-But I think it can certainly have an impact without doubt, and can be a struggle to get people back horse riding because of the way you set the horses that's the definitely and often people find that they tend to favour one side I more than the other.
-They are overloading one side or the offloading because of this because that causes often chicken an egg.
-Yeah, chicken and egg.
-So it's yeah, looking at those different movement patterns and trying to work to improve that.
+I wouldn't say it would be a reason why you would develop it.
+But I think it can certainly have an impact without doubt, and can be a struggle to get people back horse riding because of the way you sit.